-ADVERSE REACTIONS).
-The lowest dosage that results in effective anesthesia should be used to avoid high plasma levels and serious adverse events.
-Injections should be made slowly and incrementally, with frequent aspirations before and during the injection to avoid intravascular injection.
-When a continuous catheter technique is used, syringe aspirations should also be performed before and during each supplemental injection.
-During the administration of epidural anesthesia, is recommended that a test dose of a local anesthetic with a fast onset be administered initially and that the patient be monitored for central nervous system and cardiovascular toxicity, as well as for signs of unintended intrathecal administration before proceeding When clinical conditions permit, consideration should be given to employing local anesthetic solutions, which contain epinephrine for the test dose because circulatory changes compatible with epinephrine may also serve as a warning sign of unintended intravascular injection.
-An intravascular injection is still possible even if aspirations for blood are negative Administration of higher than recommended doses of Naropin to achieve greater motor blockade or increased duration of sensory blockade may result in cardiovascular depression, particularly in the event of inadvertent intravascular injection.
+The safe and effective use of local anesthetics depends on proper dosage, correct technique, adequate precautions and readiness for emergencies slowly and incrementally, with frequent aspirations before and during the injection to avoid intravascular injection.
+When a continuous catheter technique is used, syringe aspirations should also be performed before and during each supplementa injection.
+During the administration of epidural anesthesia, it is recommended that a test dose of a local anesthetic with a fast onset be administered initially and that the patient be monitored for central nervous system and cardiovascular toxicity, as well as for signs of unintended intrathecal administration before proceeding.
+When clinical conditions permit, consideration should pe given to employing local anesthetic solutions, which contain epinephrine for the test dose because circulatory changes compatible with epinephrine may also serve as a warning sign of unintended intravascular injection.
+An intravascular injection is still possible even if aspirations for blood are negative Administration of higher than recommended doses of Naropin to achieve greater motor blockade or increased duration of sensory blockade may result in cardiovascular depression particularly in the event of inadvertent intravascular injection.
 Tolerance to elevated blood levels varies with the physical condition of the patient.
-Debilitated, elderly patients and acutely ill patients should be given reduced doses commensurate with their age and physical condition.
-Local anesthetics should also be used with caution in patients with hypoten sion, hypovolemia or heart block.
-Careful and constant monitoring of cardiovascular and respiratory vital signs (adequacy of ventilation) and the patient's state of consciousness should be performed after each local anesthetic injection.
-It should be kept in mind at such times that restlessness, anxiety, incoherent speech, light-headedness, numbness and tingling of the mouth and lips, metallic taste, tinnitus, dizziness, blurred vision, tremors, twitching, depression or drowsiness may be early warning signs of central nervous system toxicity.
-Because amide-type local anesthetics such as ropi vacaine are metabolized by the liver, these drugs, especially repeat doses, should be used cautiously in patients with hepatic disease.
-Patients with severe hepatic disease because of their inability to metabolize local anesthetics normally, are at a greater risk of developing toxic plasma concentrations.
-Loca anesthetics should also be used with caution in patients with impaired cardiovascular function because they may be less able to compensate for functional changes associated with the prolongation of A-V conduction produced by these drugs.
+Debilitated, elderly patients and acutely Il patients should be given reduced doses commensurate with their age and physical condition.
+Local anesthetics should also be used with caution in patients with hypotension, hypovolemia or heart block